Form: An open, casual shrub.

-Soil: Well drained, pH 6.1-8.5 (slightly acidic to alkaline). *Do not use a nitrogen fertilizer.

 Sun: Full sun to light shade.

 Water once established: Once or twice a month.
-It accepts weekly watering, but the soil must dry out between waterings.
+It withstands weekly watering, but the soil must dry out between waterings.
 Supplemental water improves growth and flowering.

 Soil: Well drained, pH 6.1-8.5 (slightly acidic to alkaline). *Do not use a nitrogen fertilizer.